-The large proportion of hydropower in the Norwegian and Swedish production mix means that variations in water inflow to storage reservoirs have a strong effect on price variability in the Nordic region.
+The large proportion of hydropower in the Norwegian and Swedish production mix means that variations in water inflow to hydro reservoirs have a strong effect on price variability in the Nordic region.
 When inflow is high, so is the supply of power, and prices are pushed downwards.
 In years when precipitation is low and inflow is lower, prices rise.
-Similar effects arise when there are windy and less windy periods.
+Similar effects arise when there are windy and less windy periods, since wind power is becoming an increasing part of the nordic energy mix.
 Market prices are also influenced by temperature fluctuations, since they affect how much energy is needed to heat people’s homes.

 Area prices/bidding zones